-Baburam, the owner of a goods transportation agency, hurried inside the office of Kushal who was a CA by profession and looked after Baburam’s files.
+Baburam, the owner of a goods transportation agency, hurried inside the office of Kushal, a CA by profession, whov looked after Baburam’s files.

 “Baburam ji!”
 Kushal greeted, “Long time.
 How are you doing?”

-“I ain’t doing any fine,” Baburam retorted as he sat, “For truck owners and transporters like us, GST has hit us like a speeding truck!”
+“I ain’t doing any fine,” Baburam retorted as he sat down, “For truck owners and transporters like us, GST has hit us like a speeding truck!”

 “Well, GST has indeed hit the country,” Kushal smiled, “But of all the people, I thought you’d be happy with the “truck” known as GST!”